paul-hammant/tbd/content/branch-for-release/index.md

 Brad Appleton points out that many do not realize that branches can be created **retroactively**.
 That is taken advantage of here in the case of bugs after "release from a tag", or even changes for point releases.

+## Branching from before HEAD

+The branch point does not have to be the current HEAD of trunk.
+Developers are streaming commits in at full speed, and HEAD may well carry work you do not want in this release - a change that landed after your cut-off, something still settling, or a feature deliberately held back.
+It is perfectly legitimate for whoever cuts the branch to reach back to an earlier commit - a known-good SHA, or simply the last commit before the unwanted work - and branch from there.
+The release branch is a snapshot of a *chosen* point on trunk, and "chosen" need not mean "latest".
+This is the same retroactive freedom described above, just applied to the *commit* rather than the *moment*: you can cut the branch today from a point that is several commits behind where trunk now sits.

+The trade-off is that the good commits sitting between your chosen point and HEAD are, for now, left behind.
+That is usually exactly what you want - they are the things you were deliberately excluding.
+If some of them turn out to be needed on the release after all, they come forward the same way bug fixes do: cherry-picked from trunk onto the release branch (see below), never the other way around.
+This pairs naturally with the [release-from-a-tag](/release-from-trunk/) approach - the tag you branch from can be any commit you trust, not necessarily the tip.

+A related habit: as a planned branch-cut approaches, some teams lean more heavily on [Feature Flags](/feature-flags/) - landing not-yet-ready work behind a toggle that ships dark (off in the release) rather than racing to get it fully done before the cut, or scrambling to keep it out of the branch point.
+The flag lets the commit stream into trunk as normal while staying inert in production, so the branch can be cut from HEAD without dragging unfinished behaviour into the release.
+It is the same goal as branching from before HEAD - keeping incomplete work out of this release - reached by making the codebase, rather than the branch point, do the excluding.

 ## Fix production bugs on Trunk

 The best practice for Trunk-Based Development teams is to reproduce the bug on the trunk, fix it there with a test,